danistrebel/adk-dev-workstation/README.md

 ## Create a Cloud Workstation Cluster and Configuration

+### Workstation Cluster

+Create a Cloud Workstation Cluster or re-use an existing Cloud Workstation cluster.
+Note the following configurations below:

+* **`--network`**: Use an existing VPC network or create a dedicated one.
+* **`--subnetwork`**: Use an existing VPC subnet or create a dedicated one in the region that you configured in `$REGION`.

-Create a Cloud Workstation Cluster (this can take up to 20 minutes):
+Run the following command to create your Cloud Workstation cluster (this can take up to 20 minutes):

 ```sh
 gcloud workstations clusters create dev-cluster \